meirlustig1983/hyper-layer-authorizer/README.md

 ## 3: Integration Tests
 ### 3.1: [HyperLayerAuthorizerIT](src%2Ftest%2Fjava%2Fcom%2Fhyperlayer%2Fhyperlayerauthorizer%2FHyperLayerAuthorizerIT.java)
-To gain a better understanding of how to use this service, it is highly recommended to review the provided examples and tests.
+In order to gain a better understanding of how to use this service, it is highly recommended to review the provided examples and tests.